continuing-creativity/signaletic-notes/docs/components/signal.md

         signals: {
             signalLocalName: {
-                type: "global.name.of.signal",
+                type: "global.signal.creator",

+                options: {
                     // TODO: Should this be more structured?
                      <key corresponding to option, prop, or audioparam>: <value>
+                }
             }
         },